DeFiPunk'd

 The same DEFI@home submissions that produce slice grades also carry a protocol_metadata block.
 When a slice reaches quorum, fields from the highest-weight submission propagate to the protocol detail page with the [:] glyph:

-These fields are not graded — they're factual claims with citations in the underlying submission, and they're inferred from the assessment work the contributor already did rather than re-asked separately.
+These fields are not graded — they're factual claims with citations in the underlying submission, inferred from the assessment work the contributor already did rather than re-asked separately.

 Reconcile and the master file